genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 ### How to enable SAML

-SAML has to be enabled on the Genesis Router service.
+You must enable SAML on the Genesis Router service.
 Do this by changing the router **processes.xml** config for the module.
 The process name is **GENESIS_ROUTER**.

 Specifically, you have to add: